 History and Development

-Like many places in Lanzarote, Puerto del Carmen was originally a small fishing village, and the old harbor is still a delightful place to visit, boasting some excellent seafood restaurants.
+Like many places in Lanzarote, Puerto del Carmen was originally a small fishing village, and the old harbour is still a delightful place to visit, boasting some excellent seafood restaurants.

 For the more energetic amongst you; swimming, cycling, and running are also very popular, with various bike hire shops along the main beach promenade.
 The Lanzarote IronMan triathlon, which is a major international athletics event, starts and finishes on the Avenida de Las Playas, lending an air of excitement to the resort every May / June.